bobot/reach-tech-doc/source/reach-big-data-infrastructure/deusto/index.rst

 Deusto offers three ways to take advantage of its cluster:

     1. Web access to JupyterLab.
-    2. Usage of applications developed by Deusto.
+    2. Usage of applications deployed by Deusto.
     3. DIY and deploy your own Kubernetes deployments.

 Next, those different access methods are explained.